 It is vital that students are supported during their transition from school/college to undergraduate life.
 This transition involves integrating socially and intellectually – which is an ongoing process.
 To facilitate this process, peer mentors provide aspects of capital to mentees that they may not possess.
 In doing so, transition occurs over a shorter period of time and with fewer difficulties.

 Mentees are first year students from widening participation backgrounds, including those who have been, or are involved in LEAPS, Reach, SWAP, Moving On, UoE Bursary holders, Lloyds Scholars or a below-average performing secondary school.
-Mentors are senior students (second year students and above), and possibly former mentees, who have been trained on the theory and practice of peer mentoring.
+Mentors are senior undergraduate students (second year students and above), and possibly former mentees, who have been trained on the theory and practice of peer mentoring.